Congress moves to ban cockfighting in US territories

 "In a modern society, forcing animals to fight for their lives is cruel," she said.
 "Cockfighting is a horrific blood sport."

-Many in Puerto Rico were saddened by approval of the ban, which is expected to go into effect in a year.
+Many in Puerto Rico and the U.S. Virgin Islands were saddened by approval of the ban, which is expected to go into effect in a year.

+Stacey Plaskett, the U.S. Virgin Islands' congressional representative, said she would continue to fight the bill.

+"I believed it to be a tremendous overreach of the federal government, which has not supported other basic needs of the territory," she said in a statement.

+Other opponents of the bill said they would struggle to find other types of work.

-Miguel Trinidad, who owns a cockfighting ring in the northern town of Caimito, said he was stunned by the vote.
+Miguel Trinidad, who owns a cockfighting ring in the northern Puerto Rican town of Caimito, said he was stunned by the vote.
 He recently invested $50,000 cash to rebuild his business after Hurricane Maria.

 "Now they say they're going to shut it down," he said with a sigh, noting that his father first opened the business 50 years ago.
 "It makes me very sad."